blabla1337/skf-flask/skf/markdown/knowledge_base/mobile/2000-knowledge_base--data_classification--1_4.md

 ## Mitigation:

-Classify and assigning level of sensitivity to data when created, modified, deleted or serialized and define data confidentiality, integrity and availability rates.
+Classify and assigning level of sensitivity to data when created, modified, deleted or serialized and define confidentiality, integrity and availability rates.